milbrathdrew/seominireport/memory-bank/activeContext.md

 # Active Context: Minimalist SEO Report Generator

 ## Current Development Focus
-We have completed the form validation implementation and Supabase integration.
+We have completed the form validation implementation and a simplified SEO analysis approach.
 Our focus is now shifting to:

-1. **SEO Analysis Implementation**
+1. **Enhanced SEO Analysis**
-   - Researching the best approach for Lighthouse integration
+   - Adding more detailed analysis factors
-   - Implementing the analysis logic
+   - Improving the accuracy of the mock data
-   - Creating and refining the report data structure
+   - Adding more specific recommendations based on URL patterns

 2. **PDF Generation and Email Delivery**
    - Selecting and implementing PDF generation library